How to Create a Social Media Policy

 A social media policy is an essential part of a social media strategy.
 It’s vital to create and put in practice before posting to your designated platforms.

-Firstly, your business must check that your social media is following all official and relevant laws and regulations.
+Firstly, your business must check that your social media marketing is following all official and relevant laws and regulations.
 But what comes next?
 What makes a good social media policy?

 What is a Social Media Policy?